Romania – a country steeped in history and beauty

 Historical comparative statistics are hard to come by, but there is consensus that Romania ranked third among European oil producers in the mid-1850s through the year 1900, and in the mid-30s it was fourth among world producers.

 Romania became part of the Soviet Union sphere of influence, nationalizing all production activity.
 Production remained prolific and peaked in 1976 at 15 million tons.
-The country was last counted as third-largest European producer and fourth-largest European oil reserves with 600 MMBBL.
+The country was last counted as the third-largest European producer and boasting the fourth-largest European oil reserves with 600 MMBBL.

 Romanians have a proud technological and geological record in the oil industry, now combined with a vibrant and active IT industry as well as a strong data sciences environment.